What Is A Great Customer Service Experience?

 It’s essentially a measure of how your guests feel about your brand after their visit.

 When he was near a show that was about to start, the Disney app on his phone let him know about it.
 He attended and really enjoyed the show.
-And if it weren’t for the app, he would’ve never known about it.
+If it weren’t for the app, he would’ve never known about it.

+His guest feedback?
 It was the best experience he’s had in a Disney park.
-That’s a great guest experience.
+That’s what a truly remarkable guest experience looks like.

 3 key characteristics that make up a great customer service experience

-The service you provide to your guests is dependent on the quality of the customer service employees you hire.
-Keep these characteristics of a great customer service experience in mind when making that hire:
+The service you provide to your guests is dependent on your employees.
+Keep these characteristics of an excellent customer service experience in mind when making that hire:

 1. Professional